DylanTackoor/CS50x-Miami/README.md

 - submit a final project.

 ## <a name="schedule"></a>Schedule
+Cohort 7 of CS50x Miami will begin August 28th, 2017 and end December 6th, 2017.

-A list of functions (subject to change) are listed at [CS50xMiami.com/calendar](http://www.CS50xMiami.com/calendar) with descriptions found below.
+A list of class functions (subject to change) are listed at [CS50xMiami.com/calendar](http://www.CS50xMiami.com/calendar) with descriptions found below.
 In the event of a change, this calendar will be the first to be updated.
+We encourage you to subscribe to the calendar.

 ### <a name="lectures"></a>Lectures